2012 Missouri Tigers football team: Recruits

 All nineteen recruits signed their National Letter of Intent during the National Signing Period (February 1, 2012 – April 1, 2012).

 The recruits signed by February 1.

 Almost one-third (six) of the nineteen recruits are from Missouri with three of them from St. Louis and one from Kansas City.
 Another six were from Texas.

-Markus Golden, a linebacker from Visalia, Texas, is the only junior college transfer.
+Markus Golden, a linebacker from St. Louis as well, is the only junior college transfer.
 Darius White (the 20th), a wide receiver from Fort Worth, Texas is a transfer from the Texas Longhorns who has already enrolled in the off-season but has to sit out the 2012 season per NCAA transfer rules and will then have two years of eligibility starting in 2013.